berzerk0/GitPage/CTF-Writeups/Zico-Vulnhub.md

   `http://hostname/view.php?page=tools.html` smells like file inclusion. <br>

-The use of `?page=` may allow us to directly view arbitary files on the webserver.
+The use of `?page=` may allow us to directly view arbitrary files on the webserver.
 Instead of using `tools.html` as an argument, we just insert a file's full path.

- I tried something like `../../../..//etc/passwd`, but didn't find success.
+ I tried something like `../../../../etc/passwd`, but didn't find success.
 Maybe we can use this later.